mtov/engsoftmoderna/en/chapter2.md

  * User Stories.
-As a light-weight method for specifying requirements, stories are typically clarified with daily customer participation in the project.
+As a light-weight method for specifying requirements, stories are typically clarified with daily customer participation in the sprints.
 However, certain projects may require a detailed requirements specification at the beginning, particularly if they originate from unfamiliar domains for the developers.

  * Customer Involvement.
-If the system requirements are stable and thoroughly understood by the development team, constant involvement of a Customer Representative or Product Owner may be unnecessary.
+If the requirements are stable and thoroughly understood by the developers, constant involvement of a Customer Representative or Product Owner may be unnecessary.
 For instance, in the development of a compiler for a language with well-established grammar and semantics, this role is not relevant.

  * Lightweight Documentation.
 For specific domains, detailed requirements and comprehensive documentation are crucial.
-For example, systems where failures could potentially result in human fatalities---such as in the medical and transportation sectors---often require certification from an external entity.
+For example, systems where failures can result in human fatalities---such as in the medical and transportation sectors---often require certification from an external entity.
 This entity may require extensive documentation in addition to the source code.

  * Self-organizing Teams.
 Agile teams have autonomy to work without interference during a sprint.
-Thus, they need not report daily to the organization's managers and executives.
-Nonetheless, this procedure can conflict with the values and culture of some organizations, particularly those that with a hierarchical structure and rigid control.
+For example, they do not need to report daily to the organization's managers and executives.
+Nonetheless, this procedure can conflict with the values and culture of some organizations, particularly those with a hierarchical structure and rigid control.

  * Open Scope Contracts.
 With open scope contracts, remuneration is defined by the hour.
-Therefore, the contracting company does not have a clear understanding of the functionalities to be implemented or the time and cost of the project.
+Therefore, mainly in the first weeks of months, the contracting company does not have a clear understanding of the features to be implemented or the time and cost of the project.
 Certain organizations might be reluctant to sign such types of contracts, particularly if they lack prior experience with agile development or do not trust the contracted company.

 To conclude, it's important to mention that two agile practices have become prevalent in a majority of software projects:

- * Small teams, due to the fact that communication and coordination challenges increase significantly for large teams.
+ * Small teams, because communication and coordination challenges increase significantly for large teams.

- * Iterations (or sprints), even those that are longer than typical agile sprints.
+ * Iterations (or sprints), even they are longer than typical agile sprints.
 For instance, iterations lasting two or three months, as opposed to the usual sprint length of less than 30 days.
-Interestingly, even before the rise of agile methods, several iterative methods were suggested, i.e., those with validation points throughout the development.
+Interestingly, even before the rise of agile methods, some iterative methods were suggested, i.e., methods with validation points throughout the development.
 We will explore two of these methods in the next section.

 ## Other Iterative Methods

-The shift from the Waterfall model---highly prevalent during the 70s and 80s---to Agile approaches, which started in the 90s and only gained traction in the final years of the 2000s, was a gradual process.
-For example, some methods proposed during this transition also incorporated the concept of iterations, although they often spanned a longer duration than those typically seen nowadays in Agile.
-Rather than lasting a few weeks, these iteration could extend over several months.
+The shift from the Waterfall model---highly prevalent during the 70s and 80s---to Agile approaches, which only gained traction in the final years of the 2000s, was a gradual process.
+For example, some methods proposed during this transition also incorporated the concept of iterations, although having a longer duration than those typically seen nowadays in Agile.
+Rather than lasting a few weeks, these iteration could extend over months.
 Furthermore, these transition methods retained many elements from Waterfall, like the focus on documentation and an initial requirements specification phase followed by a design phase.

 \index{Spiral Model}